Budddy/exst/Experiments/README.md

 This folder contains parameters generated for the first through sixth ASPCOMP.
 - `generateStatistics.py` is a script to generate the parameters of ASP programs.
-- `Statistics.csv` contains the generated parameters
+- `Parameters.csv` contains the generated parameters
 - `Results.Rmd` is a R script to generate correlations between parameters
     - `Results.html` contains the output of the `Results.Rmd` script
 - `Summary.Rmd` is a R script to generate correlations between parameters